fluent/fluentd-website/content/blog/draft_fluentd-v1.14.5-has-been-released.md

 There was a known issue the TLS handshake takes a long time or hangs when `out_forward` uses TLS transport, even though `connect_timeout` is specified.

-With this release, `connect_timeout` is now reliably applied to TLS tranport and able to prevent hangs.
+With this release, `connect_timeout` is now reliably applied to TLS transport and able to prevent hangs.

 See [#3601](https://github.com/fluent/fluentd/pull/3601) for more information.